stfc/PSyclone/doc/dynamo0p3.rst

     over that space.

- 2) The continuity of the iteration space of the Kernel is determined from the function space of the modified argument (:ref:`dynamo0.3-function-space`).
+ 2) The continuity of the iteration space of the Kernel is determined from the function space of the modified argument (see :ref:`dynamo0.3-function-space`).
     If more than one argument is modified then the iteration space is taken to be the largest required by any of those arguments. e.g. if a Kernel writes to two fields, the first on W3 (discontinuous) and the